sp-tarkov/build/README.md

 - **Description**: `debug` builds are intended for internal use, featuring extensive logging and debugging information.
 Stability is not even an afterthought.
 - **Use Case**: Development and troubleshooting, where detailed logs and error messages are essential for fixing bugs.

-### Nightly Builds
-- **Tagging Convention**: Scheduled triggers, not tag-based.
-- **Description**: `nightly` builds are created automatically based on a schedule, usually daily.
-These builds reflect the most current development progress and are useful for continuous testing.
-Not stable.
-Not supported.
-- **Use Case**: Ongoing testing and early detection of bugs or integration issues in the development phase.

 ## Project Repositories Configuration

-Each of the three main repositories (Modules, Server, Launcher) are equipped with a `.gitea/workflows/build-trigger.yaml` file.
+Each of the three main repositories (Modules, Server, and Launcher) are equipped with a `.gitea/workflows/build-trigger.yaml` file.
 This workflow file is essential for triggering a build within *this* Build repository upon the push of a tag to any of the project repositories.
-The `build-trigger.yaml` workflow encompasses the following steps:
+The `build-trigger.yaml` workflow pushes a repository-dispatch event.

-1. Cloning of *this* Build repository.
-1. Creation and checkout of a dedicated `trigger` branch within *this* Build repository.
-1. Committing a `.gitea/trigger` file into the `trigger` branch, embedding the tag name used to start the build process.
-1. Forceful push of the `trigger` branch back to *this* origin `Build` repository to trigger the build process.

 ## Module Build Requirements